 I visited El Nido in January when I started my 2-month trip to Southeast Asia.
-The city and its surroundings in Bacuit Bay were the number 3 destination in Palawan, after a few days spent in Puerto Princesa and San Vicente.
-I spent 5 full days here but still felt that they were not enough and that I didn’t do what I wanted and could do.
-After all, who would be bored of the 45 islands, each with different characteristics, in El Nido?
-I certainly do not.
+The city and its surroundings in Bacuit Bay were destination number 3 in Palawan, after a few days spent in Puerto Princesa and San Vicente.
+I spent 5 full days here but still felt that they were not enough and that I didn’t do everything I wanted and could do.
+After all, who would be bored with 45 islands, each with different characteristics, in El Nido?
+I certainly won’t.

-Until I take you to the part of the article explaining everything you need to know about visiting and the essential information you need to know before getting here, I want to guide you through the infinite list of answers to the following question…
+Until I take you to the part of the article where I explain everything you need to know about visiting and the essential information you need to know before getting here, I want to guide you through the infinite list of answers to the following question…

 Why you have to visit El Nido?

 - For the sharp limestone formations, like those you can find in Ha Long Bay Vietnam, Guilin – China and Krabi – Thailand.
 All of these are on Sunda Plate, a tectonic plate completely separated from the rest of the islands in the Philippines.